open-policy-agent/opa/docs/content/_index.md

 ## Rego

 OPA policies are expressed in a high-level declarative language called Rego.
-Rego is purpose-built for expressing policies over complex hierarchical data structures.
+Rego (pronounced "ray-go") is purpose-built for expressing policies over complex hierarchical data structures.
 For detailed information on Rego see the [Policy Language](policy-language) documentation.

 > 💡 The examples below are interactive!
 If you edit the input data above